donaldp/xylon-studio-ide/README.md

 These configurations allow you to change the default dotNet framework you application uses, add dependencies, change application arch, attach processors to the application, and more.

-#### Playground Application
+#### Playground Application (College)
 <img src="https://raw.githubusercontent.com/donaldp/xylon-studio-ide/master/xs-playground.png" />

 This is a Playground application for testing C Modulus code.
 This application is also written in C Modulus using the Xylon Studio IDE.

-#### Streaming Service API
+#### Streaming Service API (College)
 <img src="https://raw.githubusercontent.com/donaldp/xylon-studio-ide/master/api.gif" />

-This API is written in C Modulus using Xylon Studio.
+This API is written in C Modulus using the Xylon Studio IDE.

-> Side note: I built this in Grade 10, when I was still a *"Hoerskool Dr Johan Jurgen High School"* student, so the code isn't the greatest.
+> Side note: I started working on this in Grade 10, when I was still a *"Hoerskool Dr Johan Jurgen High School"* student, so the code isn't the greatest.